Death of an inmate from Edmonton Institution

 News provided byCorrectional Services of Canada Prairie Region

-At the time of death, the inmate was 35 years old and had been serving a sentence of 4 years since January 14, 2022.
+At the time of death, the inmate was aged 40 and had been serving a sentence of 8 years, 4 months and 13 days since May 30, 2019.

 The inmate's next of kin have been notified.